-No approval is required when re-siding, re-painting or re-staining a Dwelling, provided the following requirements are met:
+No approval is required when re-staining, re-painting, or re-staining a Dwelling, provided the following requirements are met

-- 1. Must use the same product, materials, and color unless a current Standard no longer allows any one of them. - 2.
-Contrasting trim, even if present on the existing Dwelling, requires ARC approval.
+- 1. Must use the same product, materials, and exact color unless a current Standard no longer allows any one of them. - 2.
+Contrasting trim around doors, windows, and on corners, unless previously approved in the specific color being painted, must be submitted to the ARC for approval.
+See Section IV-B (1) - 3.
+Owners are encouraged to review the Dwelling ARC file available at the Foundation Office for information on previously approved Siding, Painting, Staining products, materials, and colors.